 James L. Murphy, of the Ohio Historical Society, noted in his review of McBride's survey that the sketch of the rock and petroglyphs was likely inaccurate, though that criticism did not devalue the find.

-Perhaps not surprisingly, the Half-Moon rock is only one of many archaeological sites that did and do exist elsewhere in the Ohio Valley near Weirton and elsewhere in West Virginia.
+Perhaps not surprisingly, the Half-Moon rock is only one of many archaeological sites that exist in the Ohio Valley near Weirton and elsewhere in West Virginia.

 Mysterious stone face attracting curious in New River Gorge